 Mr O R S Bateman was the first President and Mr J S de Souza the first Hon.
 Secretary.

-There was no Association to govern hockey throughout Malaya and Singapore and the Singapore Hockey Association took it upon itself to arrange games for Malaya.
+There was no Association to govern hockey throughout Malaya and the Singapore Hockey Association took it upon itself to arrange games for Malaya.
 The most outstanding pre-war event was the visit of the Indian Olympic team in June 1932, on it’s way to the Olympic Games in Los Angeles.
 On a water-logged pitch in Anson Road Stadium, the Indian team beat all Malaya 7-0.

 The SHA controlled Hockey for men and women and it was not until 1939 that the Singapore Women’s Hockey Association (SWHA) was formed.